rahmcoff/ESDocs/README.md

 ```

 This starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+# How to add a doc

+1. Create new .md file in docs folder
+2. Link the .md file to the sidebar in ``` sidebar.js ```
+3. Modify the .md file as you wish